rgyhuang/15112Hackathon/README.md

 Challenges we run into

 Becuase none of us had experience making a virtual pet and it was the first project for many of us, we didn't know whether it is going to work in the end.
+We also had many bugs when we are generating the path, for the axoloto to walk through.

 What we are proud of